 I love izakayas because they are my grandmother's homes.

 Recently, I've been thinking about my grandmother's house.
-She used to cook delicious food for me.
-She used to tell me, "You're becoming a drinker," because I enjoyed eating snacks to go with alcohol.
+She cooked delicious meals for me.
+She used to tell me, "You'll become a big drinker," because I enjoyed eating snacks to go with alcohol.
 It was a comfortable place to be.

 The store I frequented had the comfort of my grandmother's house.

-If my grandmother's house became an izakaya, it would be the ultimate izakaya for me.
-This is the shop of such a dream.
-The shop name is my grandmother's surname on the curtain and sign.
-The menu on the wall is my grandmother's cooking.
-The yarn has the kindness of my grandmother.
+If my grandmother's house were to become an izakaya, it would be the ultimate izakaya for me.
+This is the store of my dreams.
+The shop curtain and signboard have my grandmother's surname.
+The menu on the wall features my grandmother's cooking.
+The yarn has the same kindness as my grandmother.

 Welcome to Takashibaya.
 Please take your time.